 Early Learning programs at the Central Y and Eastern Washington University serve meals made from scratch using whole foods.
 Young children in our preschool programs explore a variety of fruits and vegetables, enhancing their taste buds for healthy foods.

-Two of our Summer Day Camp locations, at Thornton Murphy and Emerson Parks, are open sites for all children 18 yrs and younger to receive free meals.
+Thornton Murphy, Emerson Park, and 3 of our branches are open sites for all children 18 yrs and younger to receive free meals.
 Regardless of their participation in our programs, any child is welcome to eat with us.
-The Y also collaborates with the American Indian Community Center and the Emmanuel Family Life Center to feed children on site who rely on free and reduced-price meals served during the school year.
+The Y also collaborates with the American Indian Community Center and Emmanuel Family Life Center to feed children on site who rely on free and reduced-price meals served during the school year.

 “Students who receive free or reduced lunch during the school year experience significant food insecurity during the summer months.
 The YMCA is committed to making sure the youth in our community receive the nutrition they need year-round thanks to the Summer Food Service Program,” says Connie Reynolds, YMCA of the Inland Northwest Child Care Services Executive.